microbit-foundation/dev-docs/hardware/schematic.md

 ## V2 pinmap

-Below is the pinmap and allocation of the nRF52833, more information is available on the micro:bit V2 [schematic](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2/MicroBit_V2.0.0_S_schematic.PDF)
+Below is the pinmap and allocation of the nRF52833, more information is available on the micro:bit  <span class="v2">V2</span> [schematic](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2/MicroBit_V2.0.0_S_schematic.PDF)

 | GPIO on nRF52833 | Allocation          | KL27 Landing                             | Edge Connector name |
 | ---------------- | ------------------- | ---------------------------------------- | ------------------- |